CUCentralAdvancement/github-docs/docs/backend/rails.md

 docker-compose up -d

 # Create databases.
-rake db:create
+./bin/rake db:create

 # Run migrations
-rake db:migrate
+./bin/rake db:migrate

 # You would seed the database...if you had a seed.
-# rake db:seed
+# ./bin/rake db:seed

 # Start the server.
 ./bin/rails s